Davide-Lotito/Zeek-Script/README.md

 # Zeek-Script
-Each script scans the pcap file looking for one of the main symptoms on the network that there is a command and control server.
+Each script scans the _pcap file_ looking for one of the main symptoms on the network that there is a command and control server.
+Therefore each script produces a _log file_ to show the results of its analysis.

 ## Goals
-These scripts parse pcap files and produce log files (typical of Zeek).
+These scripts parse _pcap files_ and produce _log files_ (typical of Zeek).
 As objectives they have:
 - looking for long connections, based on duration
 - seeking persistent connections
 - count of equal-sized packets per connection